 Many times, when a dog has a bad reaction to a new food, it’s because they weren’t transitioned properly from their old food.
 For best results, you should start by adding a little bit of the new food to your dog’s current food.
 Gradually increase the amount of new food your dog gets and decrease the amount of old food.

 It should take at least a week or two to transition your dog to the new food for the best results.

-Hopefully, we’ve given you useful information to find the best dog food for stopping shedding in your own breed.
-Remember that nothing will stop shedding entirely.
+Hopefully, we’ve given you useful information to find the best dog food for shedding in your own breed.
+Remember that nothing will stop shed hair entirely.
 However, with the right diet, daily brushing, and regular baths, you can significantly reduce the amount of hair floating around your home.